-The inventory described in this paper is an updated and improved inventory of the earlier described TNO MACC inventories (Kuenen et al., 2014).
-Compared to this older inventory, the main changes are the further increased resolution (0.1°x0.05°, was 0.125°x0.0625°) and the sectoral classification from SNAP to GNFR.
-The main reason for doing so was to allow easier (inter)comparison with national gridded data reported to EMEP and international datasets like EDGAR, both at 0.1° x 0.1°.
-The GNFR sectoral classification is used for official inventory reporting, and harmonization is beneficial for comparison and data exchange.
-At the same time, the inventory has been fully updated, especially with regard to the spatial distribution.
-This improves the representation of emissions, especially when looking at larger time scales.
-The representation of point sources is significantly improved by incorporation of the E-PRTR (and associated datasets) which provide a robust representation of point source emissions over time, taking into account changes such as opening or closure of specific facilities as this may have significant impact on emissions in specific areas.
-For the distributing of area sources, a new population map was introduced, which better represents the actual population density over Europe.
-By using this population map for 3 different years (2005, 2010, 2015) also the changes of the population distribution over time can be represented in the emission distribution, since urbanisation plays an important role in some countries over the almost 20 year period.
-Still however, the use of population density for distributing emissions is a simplification, which may be especially relevant for the residential sector, as different countries and urban areas may have cultural differences with regard to heating practices as well as different regulations in this respect.
-Also the use of traffic intensity derived from a combination of Open Street Map and Open Transport Map as a proxy for road transport is a simplification, since this does not take into account that the dependency of emissions on many other parameters including vehicle speed, traffic flow and traffic jams.
-However, since the goal of this inventory is to support air quality assessments at European scale, the approach is considered fit-forpurpose.
-This means however that when zooming in e.g. by looking at individual cities or urban areas, the limitations of this inventory should be kept in mind.
+of point source emissions over time, taking into account changes such as opening or closure of specific facilities as this may have a significant impact on emissions in specific areas.
+For the distributing of area sources, a new population map was introduced which better represents the actual population density over Europe.
+By using this population map for 3 different years (2005, 2010, 2015) the changes in the population distribution over time can also be represented in the emission distribution since urbanisation plays an important role in some countries over the almost 20-year period.
+Still, however, the use of population density for distributing emissions is a simplification, which may be especially relevant for the residential sector as different countries and urban areas may have cultural differences with regard to heating practices as well as different regulations in this respect.
+Also the use of traffic intensity derived from a combination of Open Street Map and Open Transport Map as a proxy for road transport is a simplification since this does not take into account the dependency of emissions on many other parameters including vehicle speed, traffic flow and traffic jams.
+However, since the goal of this inventory is to support air quality assessments at the European scale, the approach is considered fit for purpose.
+This means however that when zooming in, e.g. by looking at individual cities or urban areas, the limitations of this inventory should be kept in mind.

 The CAMS-REG-v4.2 emission inventory was constructed by combining different available datasets, similar to its previous versions.
-Wherever possible the choice of which dataset to use and in which situation, is based on objective criteria.
-For instance the use of reported emission data for EU+ countries but not using reported data for other countries.
-This assessment is based largely on the experience of working with these datasets in earlier years, where for the non-EU+ countries the country reported data were not considered to be fit for purpose (Denier Van Der Gon et al., 2010; Kuenen et al., 2014).
+Wherever possible the choice of which dataset to use and in which situation is based on objective criteria, for instance the use of reported emission data for EU+ countries but not using reported data for other countries.
+This assessment is based largely on the experience of working with these datasets in earlier years, where for the non-EU+ countries the country-reported data were not considered to be fit for purpose (Denier Van Der Gon et al., 2010; Kuenen et al., 2014).
 It was also found that even for the countries where reported emissions are expected to be good quality, errors and inconsistencies may exist.
-Key examples include NMVOC from agricultural husbandry and NO_x from all agriculture, which were excluded both, for the latter also to avoid double counting since there are air quality models that calculate NO_x from agricultural soils themselves.
+Key examples include NMVOCs from agricultural husbandry and $NO_x$ from all agriculture, which were both excluded for the latter also to avoid double-counting since there are air quality models that calculate $NO_x$ from agricultural soils themselves.
 A thorough assessment of the reported data for each EU+ country was performed.
-Since mistakes or inconsistencies in country reporting of emissions may concern various aspects (e.g. missing years, missing sectors, unrealistic distribution of emissions over sectors, etc.), it is difficult to apply a set of fixed rules to filter out errors, as these may miss specific errors as well as trigger false positives.
+Since mistakes or inconsistencies in country reporting of emissions may concern various aspects (e.g. missing years, missing sectors, unrealistic distribution of emissions over sectors, etc.), it is difficult to apply a set of fixed rules to filter out errors as these may miss specific errors as well as trigger false positives.
 For some further examples on inconsistency in reporting we refer to Kuenen et al. (2014).
-This makes that the use of expert judgement to make choices on what (not) to use is a necessity.
+This makes the use of expert judgement to make choices on what (not) to use a necessity.